lagopat/SustainIT-2017-sustainab-in-SE-rep-pkg/README.md

-# Thesis / Paper Title
+# Sustainability in Software Engineering
 This repository is a companion page for the following publication:
 > Nina Wolfram, Patricia Lago, and Francesco Osborne (2017).
 Sustainability in Software Engineering.
 The Fifth IFIP Conference on Sustainable Internet and ICT for Sustainability (SustainIT).